Huldah: Burial site

 Two conflicting traditions exist regarding the final resting place of Huldah.
 The Tosefta records Huldah's burial site as between the walls of Jerusalem.
-During the Middle Ages, a second tradition developed identifying Huldah's burial site with a cave carved out of the rock beneath a mosque on the Mount of Olives.
-(See: Chapel of the Ascension, Jerusalem) The cave is considered holy to Jews, Muslims and Christians.
+During the Middle Ages, a second tradition developed identifying Huldah's burial site with a cave carved out of the rock beneath a mosque on the Mount of Olives (see Chapel of the Ascension, Jerusalem).
+In Christianity and Islam, the burial is associated with two different holy women from those respective religions.